swayamterode/react/2.Igniting our App/README.md

 When I tell the parcel to make a production build I tell it using the build command, It will minify your file.
 The parcel will push this build in the dist folder.

 `Q`.
-How to remove the console logs form the console?
+How to remove the console logs from the console?

-With the help of he [Babel plugin tranform remove console](https://babeljs.io/docs/en/babel-plugin-transform-remove-console/)
+With the help of the [Babel plugin transform remove console](https://babeljs.io/docs/en/babel-plugin-transform-remove-console/)

 ```
 npm install babel-plugin-transform-remove-console --save-dev